-Exercising outdoors is a lower-risk environment for contracting COVID-19.
+Outdoor exercise is a lower-risk environment for contracting COVID-19 or other viruses.

 Are freezing temperatures cooling off your commitment to exercise?
 For many of us, dipping mercury is a handy excuse to skip a workout or leave those running shoes sitting forlornly by the door.
 Swedish sports medicine doc Ronan Cahill, M.D., says it doesn’t have to be that way.

-We talked with Dr. Cahill during a snowy day here in the Puget Sound region about the best ways to stay safe during our winter workouts.
+We talked with Dr. Cahill ahead of a recent cold snap here in the Puget Sound region about the best ways to stay safe during our winter workouts.
 With all outdoor winter exercise and activity, says Dr. Cahill, preparation is the key to motivation.

 “There’s no such thing as bad weather,” says Dr. Cahill “Just inappropriate gear!”

 With that in mind, here’s some of his best advice to help you get outside and keep moving this winter.

 What are your top five safety tips for outdoor winter exercisers?